-The Board shall have the right and responsibility to evaluate the College President, and / or his office, at any time.
-The President shall be evaluated annually in the month of April.
-Each March, a request will be made to Board members to administer the "President Evaluation".
+The Board shall have the right and responsibility to evaluate the College President, and/or his office, at any time.
+The President shall be evaluated annually in the month of AprilJanuary.
+Each MarchNovember, a request will be made to Board members to administer the "Presidential Evaluation", The development of "Presidential Evaluation" will include the NMJC President, the Board, and the college counsel.